Monday, March 14th, 2016

 Our luxury getaway, Achnagairn Estate, sits a convenient seven miles away from Inverness itself and that historic city has a host of spring events and festivals, all right on your doorstep.
 Starting the season off is the Scottish annual NIP festival; a festival dedicated to craft spirits and the all-important Scottish commodities of whisky, rum and having an incredible time.

 Held all across the city, with a final event hosted at Bogbain Farm to the south of Inverness, NIP includes tasting events and guided gin and whisky tours – including a renowned drinks exhibition.
-The event will take place between the 29th of March and the 2nd of April and is perfect for anyone looking to explore Inverness over the course of your stay at Perfect Manors.
+The event is perfect for anyone looking to explore Inverness over the course of your stay at Perfect Manors.

 Of course, there’s no obligation to go all out and visit a festival or a city-wide event, spring is the perfect time of the year to really get out and see the sights of Scotland.
 With a number of walks surrounding Inverness, from hour long wanderings around Craig Phadrig to an impressive four hour trek over the Caledonian Canal, there’s plenty to keep your wanderlust at bay!